-The combined expertise of Baringa’s Prospect transition model and risk analysis and XDI Cross Dependency Initiative using Climate Risk Engine* technology to analyse supply chain and climate change physical risk provides a new, powerful and comprehensive energy transition, regulatory and TCFD reporting tool.
+The combined expertise of Baringa’s Climate Change Scenario Model and XDI Cross Dependency Initiative using Climate Risk Engine* technology to analyse supply chain and climate change physical risk provides a new, powerful and comprehensive energy transition, regulatory and TCFD reporting tool.
 The combined capability of these two global leaders will allow clients to produce the highest calibre of in-depth reporting and compliance.

 Leading financial institutions are increasingly viewing a rigorous assessment of the impact of climate change on their portfolio as a strategic imperative, as well as recognising that this will increasingly be a regulatory requirement in many jurisdictions around the world,” said Oliver Rix, Partner at Baringa. ;“Physical and transition risks each require sophisticated, but different, analytics that need to be well-integrated in an overall solution.
 We are excited to be able to bring our clients ‘best-in-class’ capability through our collaboration with XDI.”

 "To date, companies have struggled to find one solution that can meet reporting requirements for both physical and transition climate risk,” said XDI CEO Rohan Hamden.
 “We believe that, together, Baringa and XDI have by far the best quality climate risk analytics in the market for reporting that covers finance, infrastructure and future planning.”